| MS&E Dept

 The required textbook for the course is

-Sheldon Ross, A First Course in Probability, Prentice Hall, 2014 (Ninth Edition).
+Sheldon Ross, A First Course in Probability, Pearson, 2014 (Ninth Edition).

 It is on reserve in the Engineering Library, and it is possible to use the eighth edition instead.

 Additional information is in the syllabus posted on the Handouts page and at syllabus.stanford.edu.